cmartinezone/DriveSanitizer/README.md

 3- Mount the Windows PE boot image (https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-mount-and-customize)

-5- Navegate to ofline WinPE directory \mount\windows\system32
+4- Unzip the latest release DriveSanitizer ( https://github.com/cmartinezone/DriveSanitizer/releases )

-5- Copy everything from DriveSanizer repository and paste all in the path location above
+5- Copy all the files folder into the ofline WinPE  ofline directory \mount\windows\system32

-6- Unmount WinPE and generate an ISO file, also you can use the boot.wim image from WinPE local directory to be integrated on WDS PXE Server  (https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-mount-and-customize#unmount-the-windows-pe-image-and-create-media)
+5- Unmount WinPE and generate an ISO file, also you can use the boot.wim image from  ( WinPE  ofline directory\media\sources\boot.wim ) and integrate into a WDS PXE Server  (https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-mount-and-customize#unmount-the-windows-pe-image-and-create-media)

 one script will develop to automate the steps above :)